R-Pillai7515QCA/7515QCA-Assessment1/replicationproject/replication.md

 What I thought before: I thought this would talk about design of technical interactive objects.
 There is not much thinking that would go into design when it comes to simple objects.
 Underestimated the concept of design thinking.

-What I learned:
+What I learned: I learned that even simple to simple objects can have design plans and genuine reasons for those design plans as well.
+For example the author mentions that in a hotel room he stayed at, the sink didn't require to pull the clog manually rather it was just a matter of pushing it.
+Another example he mentions is that doors with signs to push or pull are examples of flawed design.

-*What I would like to know more about: Describe or write a question about something that you would be interested in knowing more about.*
+What I would like to know more about: How to incorporate design for a complex device that would not require instructions to use it?
+The methodology to approach such design ideas is what I am looking for.

-*How this relates to the project I am working on: Describe the connection between the ideas in the reading and one of your current projects or how ideas in the reading could be used to improve your project.*
+How this relates to the project I am working on: Well technically only the design aspect.
+I used a  cardboard box to make a standing model.
+Although upon blowing air dryer, the device would fall down and hence for that purpose, I had to lay it down and take the readings.

 ### Reading: Chapter 1 of Dan Saffer, Microinteractions: Designing with Details, Chapter 1 ###